-Austin Butler, formerly of Disney Channel fame, recently mounted a pivot to “serious actor” by dyeing his hair and playing Elvis Presley in Baz Luhrmann’s 2022 biopic.
-As all serious actors must do, he has also spent the past six months talking about just how hard he committed to embodying the king of rock and roll.
+Austin Butler, of Disney Channel fame, recently mounted a pivot to “serious actor” by dyeing his hair and playing Elvis Presley in Baz Luhrmann’s 2022 biopic.
+As all serious actors must do, he has spent the past six months talking about just how hard he committed to embodying “the King of Rock and Roll.”
 So far, it seems to be working.
-Earlier this month, he won a Golden Globe for his widely lauded performance as Elvis.
+In January, he won a Golden Globe for his widely lauded performance as Elvis.
 His acceptance speech brought renewed attention to a phenomenon that has lingered since the movie’s release: Butler refuses to stop using his Elvis voice, instead weathering the entire awards season speaking as if he is possessed by a southern ghost with laryngitis.

 There is plenty of evidence demonstrating that, pre-Elvis, Butler’s voice sounded absolutely nothing like this.
 According to one GQ interview, he has been using this voice since auditioning for the movie, though not exactly consistently — the writer noted that his audibly forced bass “gradually fades and reemerges” throughout their chat.